lion5/kubernetes-tutorial/10-stateless-app.md

 1. load the page [http://localhost:8080](http://localhost:8080) in your browser to view your guestbook.

+_Hint: In AWS Cloud9 use `Tools -> Preview -> Preview running applications` to open the browser on the appropriate remote address._

 Try adding some guestbook entries by typing in a message, and clicking Submit.
 The message you typed appears in the frontend.
 This message indicates that data is successfully added to Redis through the Services you created earlier.